lee-group-cmu/tsi/docs/cs3.md

 title: Supplement on Case Study III
 ---

-# Supplement on Case Study III
+# Supplement on case study III

-## Experimental Setup
+## Experimental setup

 Large astronomical flagship surveys like *Gaia* [[1](#ref1)] photometrically observe sources (e.g., stars and galaxies) and rely on other—often smaller—higher-resolution spectroscopic surveys to accurately determine the properties (i.e., "labels") of these sources.
 The resulting survey catalogs are then "cross-matched" to correctly match the same sources observed with different instruments, at different times, and in different wavelengths [[2](#ref2)].
 However, due to observational limitations and label systematics, neither the large flagship surveys nor higher-resolution surveys uniformly observe (i.e, randomly sample) sources across the sky, resulting in labeled data that are often biased and do not match the target data of interest for inference [[3](#ref3)].